This article was originally published at Lively Journal.

 From these childhood wounds, many women swing the pendulum too far in the other direction and give up on love altogether.
 They may continue to date or even to marry, but their underlying belief system when it comes to men and marriage has been damaged.
-They’re walking through the world holding up a shield.
+They’re walking through the world hiding behind a shield.
 They can’t let their guard down.

-They developed a script in their minds early on based on their parents’ experience.
-We all do this.
-But as children our brains aren’t fully developed, and we don’t realize that what we’re seeing isn’t conclusive.
-It’s our parents’ experience, but that doesn’t mean that what we take away from our childhood observations is true or even accurate.
+As children, we all develop a script in our minds based on what we learned from our parents.
+But as children, our brains aren’t fully developed, and we therefore don’t realize that what we’re seeing isn’t conclusive.
+What we take away from our childhood observations isn’t necessarily true or even accurate.

 When asked about the secrets to living a long life, some of the oldest women in world agreed—stay away from men.
 Back in 2015, at the age of 109, Jessie Gallan, a Scottish woman, offered her advice to longevity: “Eat your porridge and avoid men.
 They’re just more trouble than they’re worth.”
 And Gladys Gough, a British woman who lived to be 104, said, “I never got married or had a boyfriend either.
 That probably had something to do with it.
 I just couldn’t be bothered with men.”

-Why do these cultural messages matter so much?
-Because humans are tribal by nature.
+These messages matter because humans are tribal by nature.
 Being part of a group, or following trends, is critical to people’s happiness.
 As humans, we’re hardwired to conform.
 Whatever the culture deems is the “thing to do” most people will do, even if that “thing” belies common sense or is flat out false.

 Here’s a great example.
 In a 2010 interview with Barbara Walters, the actress Sandra Bullock said, “I always had this feeling that if you got married, it was like the end of who you were.”
 And in the January 2019 issue of Elle, the twice-divorced Jennifer Aniston insists she doesn’t need marriage and kids to be happy.
 “I’m sure, because I was from a divorced-parent home, that was another reason I wasn’t like, ‘Well, that looks like a great institution.’

-Adding fuel to the fire is that the culture will then reinforce this belief with statements like this:
+Adding fuel to the fire is that the culture reinforces this belief with statements like this:

 “There’s a fear of divorce or a specter of divorce looming large in people’s minds,” Wendy D. Manning, co-director of Bowling Green’s Center for Family and Marriage Research, told The Wall Street Journal.
 “They don’t want to make a mistake.
 They’re waiting longer to get married to divorce-proof their marriage.”

-This is an example of a flawed cultural narrative.
+This is a great example of a flawed cultural narrative.
 Waiting longer to get married does not divorce-proof your marriage.
 The way you think about and approach marriage is what keeps divorce at bay.

-To change your trajectory in love, you’ll need to change the way you think.
+To find lasting love, you have to change the way you think.
 There’s no way to sustain a marriage if your attitude toward the institution itself is negative or if it carries with it a suitcase of painful childhood memories.